Using Visual AI to Speed Up Image and Video Annotation

 model: "claude-sonnet-4-20250514"

-Each visual AI endpoint supports different assistance modes.
-Enable only the ones you need per annotation scheme.
+Each visual AI endpoint supports a few assistance modes.
+Turn on only the ones you need, per annotation scheme.

 Finds objects matching your configured labels and shows them as dashed bounding box overlays: